 NitroPack’s Safe Mode can help you try out RUCSS without risking UX issues.
 Start by going to the Settings panel, enabling the Safe Mode and saving your settings.

 When this mode is enabled, you can visit a test version of any page by adding ?testnitro=1 to its URL.
 While in Safe Mode, all changes you make (including turning on RUCSS) affect only these test pages.

-You can then enable RUCSS by switching to the Manual Mode and opening the Advanced Settings.
+You can then enable RUCSS by going to CSS settings: